John-Nik/Persa-v1/README.md

    to load from the first byte</li> </ol>
    <br>

-__1.0.4:__ added robots.txt to instruct search engine crawlers how to crawl the page.
+__1.0.4:__ added "robots.txt" to instruct search engine crawlers how to crawl the page.
 They are allowed to crawl every webpage except the copyright.html <br>
 <br>